-This report is made solely to the members of the Company, as a body, in accordance with Section 174 of the Companies Act, 1965 in Malaysia and for no other purpose.
+This report is made solely to the member of the Company, as a body, in accordance with Section 174 of the Companies Act, 1965 in Malaysia and for no other purpose.
 We do not assume responsibility to any other person for the content of this report.

-Ernst & Young AF: 0039 Chartered Accountants Habibah bte Abdul No. 1210/05/10(J) Chartered Accountant
+Ernst & Young AF: 0039 Chartered Accountants

-Kuala Lumpur, Malaysia
+Kuala Lumpur, Malaysia 26 November 2009